 8 Reasons Why Your Hospital Plan Might Not be Enough Cover

-Lots of South Africans take out a hospital plan thinking that it will be sufficient cover if they ever land in hospital due to illness or accident.
+Lots of South Africans take out a hospital plan.
+They think it will be sufficient cover if they ever land in hospital due to illness or accident.

 They are almost certainly wrong.
 Here are 8 reasons why your hospital plan is probably lacking.

-- If you show up at a private hospital for admission, you would have to pay a huge upfront cash amount just to be admitted.
-Your hospital plan would pay up only after you are discharged.
-PROBLEM: You would be out of pocket or run up a huge amount on your credit card, if you had the credit available at all.
+- If you show up at a private hospital, you would have to pay a huge upfront cash amount for admission.
+Your hospital plan would pay up only after discharge.
+PROBLEM: You would be out of pocket.
+Or you would run up a huge amount on your credit card, if you had the credit available at all.

-- Hospital plans that promise to pay out cash if you are hospitalised might indeed pay you but it is unlikely that they will cover you from Day 1 in hospital.
+- Hospital plans that promise to pay out cash if you land in hospital might indeed pay you.
+But it is unlikely that they will cover you from Day 1 in hospital.
 Some plans count hospitalisation from the third or fourth day.
-PROBLEM: you would have to pay cash for the balance plus all other medical expenses.
+PROBLEM: you would have to pay cash for the balance plus all other expenses.

 - The daily amount paid out by some hospital plans do not relate to actual hospital costs.
-R1000 a day might sound like a lot but your bill could easily be in the region of R5000 to R50 000 a day if you ended up in a trauma unit or intensive care.
+R1000 a day might sound like a lot.
+However, your bill could easily be in the region of R5000 to R50 000 a day.
+Especially if you ended up in a trauma unit or intensive care.
 PROBLEM: you would be personally liable for the outstanding balance.

-- While the hospital bill is a large part of the cost of hospitalisation, there are many other expenses involved such as specialists, x-rays, scans, medication and a hundred other costs.
-PROBLEM: you would have to pay cash for all the other bills, and don’t for a minute believe that a private hospital will let you lie there running up a huge bill.
+- While the hospital bill is a large part of the cost of hospitalisation, there are many other expenses involved.
+These include specialists, x-rays, scans, medication and a hundred other costs.
+PROBLEM: you would have to pay cash for all the other bills.
+And don’t for a minute believe that a private hospital will let you lie there running up a huge bill.
 If you couldn’t pay after a day or two you would be transferred to a state hospital pronto.

 - In the scheme of things hospital costs are a small part of a person’s health care requirements.
 PROBLEM: What about GP bills and dental checkups and all the medical care that people require as they get older, from hip replacements to chronic medication.
 Do you want to rely on the creaky public health system for that?